 Since VCP switches between MI, AI, and MD algorithms based on the load factor feedback, there are natural concerns with respect to the impact of these switches on the system stability, efficiency, and fairness, particularly in systems with highly heterogeneous RTTs.
-We discuss these concerns in this section.
-We discuss VCP's TCP-friendliness and incremental deployment in [66].
+We discuss these concerns as well as VCP's TCP-friendliness and incremental deployment in this section.